srph/til/2015-03-13-padding-in-percentis-based-on-its-parent-elements-width.md

 Today, I stumbled upon Behance's feed design while re-designing Omai for smaller screens (`<= 480`).
 I noticed that the item thumbnail retained its proportions although its *height* being resized.
 I figured why.

-After some research, quoting WMYL,
+After some research, quoting [WMYL](http://www.wmyl.se) from their [article](http://www.wmyl.se/en/blog/proportional-scaling-responsive-boxes-using-just-css),

 > Padding in percent IS based on the elements width.
 So it turns out you actually CAN set the height of an element relative to its own width.